-in an adjustment to the amounts to be provided.
+The Directors consider that the gross technical provision for claims and the associated claims handling and administrative expenses are fairly stated on the basis of the information currently available to them.
 The adjustment to the amount of the provision will be reflected in the financial statements for the period in which the adjustments are made.
-Creditors have decreased by the value of claims agreed less dividends paid during the year to 31 December 2020.
+Creditors have decreased by the value of dividends paid less claims agreed during the year to 31 December 2021.